taijiweb/domcom/doc/api-reference.md

 Depending on the context, if the type is obvious, not convenience or not necessary to decript it, then the type description will be omitted.

-The notations above applies to the next section(Type Description) and the function or method Prototype instructions in the following document.
+The notations above applies to the next section(type description) and the function or method Prototype instructions in the following document.

 ### type description